2004 Stanley Cup Final: Game 3

-Game four
+Game 4

 With a chance to take a commanding 3–1 series lead, Calgary was shut out by Lightning goalie Nikolai Khabibulin, who recorded his fifth shutout of the postseason, a 29-save shutout, in a 1–0 Tampa Bay victory, with the game's lone goal being scored by Brad Richards three minutes into the game on a two-man advantage.

 With 4:13 left in the game, Ville Nieminen checked Vincent Lecavalier into the boards from behind, drawing a five-minute major penalty for boarding, a game misconduct penalty, and an eventual game five suspension.
 Meanwhile, fans at the Pengrowth Saddledome angrily booed referees Kerry Fraser and Brad Watson throughout most of the contest.
 They were originally also scheduled to work game six in Calgary but the league eventually decided to replace them.

-Game five
+Game 5

 The series returned to Tampa Bay tied, 2–2, for a critical game five, and Calgary pulled off a 3–2 overtime victory to move within one win from the Stanley Cup.
 After Gelinas and St. Louis traded goals in the first period, Iginla scored for Calgary late in the second period.
 However, Fredrik Modin tied the game for the Lightning 37 seconds into the third period.
 The 2–2 score held until after 14:40 had gone by in overtime, when Oleg Saprykin's first goal since the first round won the game for the Flames.

-Game six
+Game 6

 Back to Calgary for game six, each team scored two second-period goals, with Richards scoring two for the Lightning and Chris Clark and Marcus Nilson for the Flames.
 In the third period, there was a dispute over a Martin Gelinas redirect that appeared to have gone in off of his skate.
 A review from one camera angle appeared to show the puck crossing the goal line before Khabibulin's pad dragged it out, though some (including Lightning Tim Taylor) argue that the puck had not only been knocked several inches above the goal line (thus making there appear to be white ice between the puck and the goal line) in front of Khabibulin's pad, but that it was also "kicked" by Gelinas.
 The play was never reviewed.
 However, the ABC broadcast of Game 7 showed a CGI video analysis of the play, which estimated that the puck did not completely cross the line, and that the call on the ice was correct.
-The CGI company who did the analysis of the video was based out of Calgary.
+The CGI company that did the analysis of the video was based out of Calgary.
 The game entered overtime with the Flames needing only a goal to win the Stanley Cup.
 However, thirty-three seconds into the second overtime, St. Louis put in the game-winner for the Lightning to force a winner-take-all seventh game in Tampa.